 There is then usually an illustrated talk by an invited speaker, an expert in his or her field, starting at 2.30pm.
 We arrange excellent speakers on a wide variety of interesting subjects.
 Sometimes we organise some other activity rather than a speaker, especially at the end of the Spring Term.
 For example in March 2019 we enjoyed an afternoon of 'do-it-yourself' entertainment by our own members which included poetry readings, stand-up comedy, fiddle tunes and more.

 Details of future speakers and topics or other activities are posted on this page once arranged (see below).
+Currently, at least for 2020, the Monthly Meetings are being held on Zoom.

 We have an Educational Visit (outing) each term, again open to all our members, though numbers are usually limited and are allocated on a first come, first served basis.
 The visits are normally to somewhere fairly local or in London.
 In October 2019 we had a private guided tour of De La Warr Pavilion in Bexhill-on-Sea and in March 2020 we had a similar tour of the Old Police Cells at Brighton Town Hall.
 Dates for future visits are posted on this page once arranged (see below) and more information will be issued nearer the time.